Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Numerical setup

-Although the AMR scheme allows us to deal with extremely fine scales, the dynamics developed in the flux tube eventually cascades the energy to scales below the maximum effective resolution.
-As in Paper \citetalias{Diazsoler21}, to determine the simulation time at which this unphysical energy loss starts to happen, we monitored the kinetic, magnetic, and internal energies.
-In such a way, we could determine the time at which numerical dissipation is beginning to play an important role.
+Although the AMR scheme allowed us to deal with extremely fine scales, the dynamics developed in the flux tube eventually cascaded the energy to scales below the maximum effective resolution.
+As in Paper \citetalias{Diazsoler21b}, to determine the simulation time at which this unphysical energy loss starts to happen, we monitored the kinetic, magnetic, and internal energies.
+In this way, we were able to determine the time at which numerical dissipation is beginning to play an important role.
 This time also coincides with the time when the total integrated vorticity saturates and decreases (see later).

-Regarding the boundary conditions, we set the same set of boundary conditions as in Paper \citetalias{Diazsoler21}.
+We set the same set of boundary conditions as in Paper \citetalias{Diazsoler21b}.
 We considered outflow conditions, that is, zero gradient for pressure, density, and the $x$- and $y$-components of the magnetic field at all boundaries.
-We also set the outflow condition for the $z$-component of magnetic field, $ B_{z} $, at the lateral boundaries.
-To mimic the line-tying of the magnetic field lines at the solar photosphere, $ B_{z} $ is fixed to the equilibrium value through Eq. (\ref{bz}) at the top and bottom boundaries.
-The three components of velocity vanish at all boundaries to avoid energy injection from outside the domain.
+We also set the outflow condition for the $z$-component of the magnetic field, $ B_{z} $, at the lateral boundaries.
+To mimic the line-tying of the magnetic field lines at the solar photosphere, $ B_{z} $ was fixed to the equilibrium value through Eq. (\ref{bz}) at the top and bottom boundaries.
+The three velocity components vanish at all boundaries to avoid energy injection from outside the domain.